top of page

 Dementia is an epidemic both nationally and globally.
 By seeking to be more inclusive, rather than less inclusive, we shine a brighter light on millions of more cases of Dementia, as well as the needs of those living with it, their care partners, and the greater costs for families.
 When it comes to funding research as well as creating better person-centered care plans for insurers to cover and consider (including Medicare and Medicaid)... when we speak more openly of the larger numbers affected... it puts an additional premium on the rewards for finding medical cures and supporting non-medical innovations to deal with all forms of Dementia.

-Whether you're a dyed-in-the-wool-blue supporter, a red supporter, or somewhere else on the political continuum, please take the time to Know Dementia and "see more purple."
+Whether you're a dyed-in-the-wool-blue supporter, a red supporter, or somewhere else on the political continuum, please take the time to Know Dementia, broaden the conversation, and "see more purple."
 Actively demand of your civil servants that all forms of Dementia take the larger stage together for the purposes of research, concern, and care.

 - Kevin Jameson, DrHC,